-- You file by the due date of your return (not including extensions) - April 15, 2019, for most people (April 17, 2019 if you live in Maine and Massachusetts), and
+- You file by the due date of your return (not including extensions) -- April 15, 2020, for most people, and

 Before contacting the IRS, first check with your financial institution to verify whether the check has cleared your account.